gampleman/elm-webcomponents/README.md

 This codebase works by translating a subset of TypeScript types into Elm types/encoders/decoders.

+Some TypeScript objects can't meaningfully interop with Elm.
+Generally this means anything that isn't fundamentally composed of primitives, arrays and POJOs (Plain Old JavaScript Object).
+Think JSON data model.
+This means that _Classes_ are not supported, nor any built-in classes such as `RegExp` or `Date`, neither with any _Functions_ work, nor any more exotic objects such as `Float32Array` or `Promise`.

+This is a pretty fundamental limitation of how Elm works, so this is unlikely to change in the future.
+The following limitations are more temporary, due to implementation difficulty (but we intend to get these to work eventually, albeit perhaps with limitations of their own):

 We don't currently support any form of encoding for custom types on the Elm side, meaning type unions in TypeScript won't work.

-We plan to address this in the future.
-Some more advanced TS type shenanigans will also not work, such as Indexed types and similar.
-The best supported are things where there is a clear correspondence between Elm and TypeScript types.

 Finally, `number` is encoded in Elm as `Float`.
 At the moment there is no way to encode `Int`, but we also plan to investigate ways to deal with this deficiency.